 Angry Chap: “No, no…”

-Me: “And we know, they’ll come now, nothing will stop them.”
+Me: “And we know they’ll come now.
+Nothing will stop them.”

 Angry Chap: “Yes, they’ll come”.
-He went silent, hands dropped to his sides
+He went silent, hands dropped to his sides.

 It was so lucky for me that he had calmed down at this point.
-He was ready to boil again, no doubt, but Pacing had given me some sort of Rapport with him, and he was open to my suggestions.
+He was ready to boil again, no doubt, but Pacing had given me some Rapport with him, and he was open to my suggestions.

 Eddard and I often marvelled at how quickly Pacing worked for us.
 Before we knew about the power of Pacing and Rapport, we would have approached this sort of situation with threats and warnings.
 And almost always, we’d end up fighting.
 Pacing seemed like a magic trick to us.

-Me: “We need to make this go well don’t we?
+We need to make this go well, don’t we?
 What shall we do?”
 (Talking softly).

 I handcuffed him and talked calmly and reassuringly.
 Moments later, the fast-response car screeched to a halt.
 Two of my shift colleagues jumped out, ready for a drama.

-They looked at me and said, “Alright, Mark?
-Then looking at Angry Chap and a bit annoyed, said, “What’s all the fuss about?!”
+They looked at me and said, “Alright, Mark?”
+Then, looking at Angry Chap and a bit annoyed, said, “What’s all the fuss about?!”

 When I turned up, Angry Chap was looking for a fight and…